openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

-The |LANG| language allows specifying a function that can be called in different ways by writing *overload signatures*, i.e., by writing several function headers that have the same name but different signatures followed by one implementation function.
+The |LANG| language allows specifying a function that can be called in different ways by writing *overload signatures*, i.e., by writing several function headers which have the same name and different signatures, and are followed by one implementation function.
 See also :ref:`Methods Overload Signatures` for *method overload signatures*.

 .. code-block:: abnf